ainsleyclark/payload-sitemap-plugin/README.md

 - Add localisation, ability to specify alternate pages: `<xhtml:link rel="alternate">`
 - Allow `limit` and sitemaps greater than 45,000.
+- Ability for users to specify where the sitemap fields reside on their collection (export Fields).

 ## Contributing